 The overall aim is to make sure Hoopla’s shows are safe while still being fun, friendly and playful!

-Please don’t come if you have symptoms (still in place after 19th July 2021)
+Please don’t come to a show if you have symptoms

-Therefore please remember to not come to the show if you have any of these symptoms:
+Please remember to not come to class if you have any of these symptoms:

 - High temperature or fever.